-The security features for P73N2M0B0.2C0 includes the security features for P73N2M0B0.2P0 and, in addition, the following security features for Crypto Library.
+The security features for P73N2M0B0.2C2 include the security features for the hardware platform and, in addition, the following security features for Crypto Library.

-7.1.2.2.1 SF.Object Reuse
+7.1.2.2.1 SF.Object\Reuse

 The TOE provides internal security measures which clear memory areas used by the Crypto Library after usage.
-This functionality is required by the security functional component FDP_RIP.1 and FCS_CKM.4, taken from the Common Criteria Part 2 [2].
+This functionality is required by the security functional component FDP\RIP.1 and FCS\CKM.4, taken from the Common Criteria Part 2 [2].